 Walk in the suffragists’ shoes.
 Begin at the Massachusetts State House.
 On this trail, law enforcement arrested and jailed suffragists in 1919.
 End at Boston Public Library in Copley Square, where suffragists studied, assembled, and planned.
 You’ll find sculptures of Lucy Stone and her daughter, Alice Stone Blackwell.
 You can also find numerous other self-guided tours.
 Purchase a self-guided tour pamphlet online.

 Learn more about this amazing first lady through the Abigail Adams Historical Society.
 Located in Weymouth, MA, Abigail Adams birth place opens for tours during limited hours, or private tours can be reserved.

-Although the visitor center is currently closed for renovations, the Boott Cotton Mills Museum at Lowell National Historical Park is open daily.
-This site depicts life for mill girls during the early 20th century.
+The Boott Cotton Mills Museum in Lowell National Historical Park site depicts life for mill girls during the early 20th century.
 The museum also tracks the history of suffrage activism in Lowell.

 A modest-sized reservation with a momentous history, King Philip’s War hostage Mary White Rowlandson was released from captivity here in April 1676.
 Mary Rowlandson’s narrative details her experience.
 Many consider it to be an important historical work and one of America’s first “best sellers.”

 This American treasure, listed on the National Register of Historic Places, preserves Clara Barton’s legacy of compassion.
 Guests can make an appointment to visit this museum.